eformat/ose3-beta-configs/README.md

 # ose3-beta-configs
-various ose3 beta configs for eas of sue
+various ose3 beta configs for eas of use